Battle of Gniew: Battle

-22 September
+September 22

 Gustavus Adolphus took the initiative on September 22.
 With a force consisting of 2,000 infantry and 1,200 cavalry, he started his march from Walichnów in the direction of Gniew under the cover of flood embankments along the bank of the Vistula.
 In order to scout out Polish entrenchments he led 900 men (30% of his force), and soon the two sides met.
 The fighting surged back and forth; winged hussars attacked the German reiters under the command of Heinrich von Thurn who fled into the woods, but were later repulsed by the Swedish infantry, and due to the fact that the area was traversed by ditches which made it difficult for the hussars to charge.
 The Poles then sent infantry and three squadrons of light cavalry to the left wing of the Swedes and forced them out of the flood embankments of which they captured.
 At the same time two regiments of light cavalry struck the Swedes' flank and scattered them.
 However, Gustavus rounded up the remainder of his forces and managed to repel the attacking Poles, whom in their rout rode over their own infantry lines.

 A cease fire took place the next day while both sides buried their dead, although during the skirmish both sides suffered only light casualties.
 Between 13 and 50 Poles died.
 Swedish losses were higher.
 Poles counted 360-500 Swedish killed on the battlefield.

-29 September
+September 29

 The fighting on the next day took place on two separate areas, one near the village of Gronowo where the Swedish troops had positioned themselves behind fortifications.
 Poles tried to provoke the Swedes into leaving their advantageous positions.
-However, as there were only 200 of them, the Swedish commander, general Muschamp refused.
+However, as there were only 200 of them, the Swedish commander General Muschamp refused.
 After initial engagements Polish infantry attacked the Swedish positions but were held back by the musketeers.
 After two hours of fighting the Poles received further infantry reinforcements and the Swedes began to retreat, which encouraged the Poles to send in a cavalry charge, composed of two squadrons of hussars and 400 reiters.
 The Swedes counterattacked with fresh cavalry units but were beaten back, so was the Polish charge which collapsed after suffering significant casualties by the Swedish infantry and cannon fire, as well as by the difficult terrain they had to get through.
 The Polish artillery which sequentially had bombarded against the village had been rather ineffective; mainly due to the inaccurate fire which had gone mainly over the Swedish positions.
-In the meantime, the Poles launched another assault on general Von Thurns regiment who had camped on the previous fighting ground of 22 September, but the Poles were beaten back.
+In the meantime, the Poles launched another assault on General Von Thurn's regiment who had camped on the previous fighting ground of September 22, but the Poles were beaten back.

 During this day, Gustavus had learned that Swedish infantry could beat back the renowned Polish cavalry, if fought during rather protected circumstances.
 The Poles had suffered no great loss, around 18–43 were dead.
 Swedish losses were about equal to those of the Poles.